bob-codingdutchmen/pytainer/README.rst

 ========

-Package to help deploy projects to portainer
+A Python package to help deploy projects to portainer

+This package uses (a small subset of) the Portainer API to make updating and deploying stacks easier.
+The main use case is Continuous Integration / Deployment.

+As this is build around my personal needs, don't expect a comprehensive implementation to manage a complete Portainer install.

 Features
 --------

-* TODO
+* Update a portainer stack with a stack file and env vars

 Credits
 -------